Tride0/OfficeOS/README.md

 ### Safe Tool

-- Encryption Keys
+- Encrypted Files

 ### Keys Tool

 - Passwords
+- Encryption Keys

 ### Settings Tool

-    All Settings are displayed here
+- All settings are Dynamically built based on folder
-    Dynamically built
+- Dynamically built based on Permissions
-    Permissions determines which Settings/Categories are shown.
+- Permissions determines which Settings/Categories are shown.
-    All Settings have a Default Value
+- All Settings have a Default Value
+- All Settings can be reverted to Default Value
+- All Settings can be reverted to Previous Value

 <section>
 <details>